PESummary: the code agnostic Parameter Estimation Summary page builder: Software description

 \subsubsection{Unified input/output}

+Bayesian inference packages output their posterior samples in varying formats.
+In just the GW community alone, {\code{LALInference}}, {\code{Bilby}} and {\code{RIFT}} output their data in 3 different formats: {\code{HDF5}}~\cite{collette_python_hdf5_2014}, {\code{JSON}}~\cite{JSON} and {\code{dat}}.
+Although {\code{Bilby}} is able to output it's data in {\code{HDF5}}, it's posterior samples are stored differently to {\code{LALInference}}: {\code{LALInference}} stores posterior samples as a {\code{numpy.recarray}} while {\code{Bilby}} writes each marginalized posterior distribution as a separate dataset, and an alternative software package for reading {\code{HDF5}} files is required.
+Each data file also stores different metadata in different locations.
+This incompatibility makes it difficult to compare the contents from different Bayesian inference samplers both in and out of the GW community.

-PESummary provides an infrastructure for unified input/output via the {\code{pesummary.io}} module.
-The universal {\code{read()}} function enables reading from all common file formats via the {\code{pesummary.core.file.formats}} module.
+PESummary provides a unified infrastructure for reading data in different formats via the {\code{pesummary.io}} module.
+The universal {\code{pesummary.io.read()}} function reads data stored in all common file formats via the {\code{pesummary.core.file.formats}} module.
 The GW specific package extends the allowed file formats via the {\code{pesummary.gw.file.formats}} module.
 See Table~\ref{tab:formats} for a reduced list.

-All result files can be read in and converted to alternative file formats via the {\code{write()}} function.
-Multiple result files can be stored in the {\code{pesummary.core.file.formats.meta\_file}} object and saved to a `.hdf5'~\citep{collette_python_hdf5_2014} or `.json'~\citep{JSON} file if requested.
-The {\code{pesummary.core.file.meta\_file}} class has the ability to store additional metadata including configuration files, prior samples, injection information and environment packages for reproducibility etc. The {\code{pesummary.gw.file.meta\_file}} class inherits the core functionality of the {\code{pesummary.core.file.meta\_file}} class, but also allows for calibration information, power spectral density (PSD) data and skymap data to be stored in the online documentation.
+Once read, the posterior samples from different data files can be compared through the common {\code{.samples\_dict}} property.
+All read result files can be written to a specified file format via the common {\code{.write}} method.
+This method calls the universal {\code{pesummary.io.write()}} function.

+PESummary offers the {\code{pesummary.core.file.meta\_file}} module for producing a universal file containing posterior samples and metadata for one or more analyses.
+This single `metafile' aims to store all information regarding the Baysian inference analysis.
+This includes prior samples, configuration files, injection information, environment information for reproducibility etc. For GW analyses, the {\code{pesummary.gw.file.meta\_file}} module allows for the PSD, skymap data and calibration information to also be saved.